mfontanini/presenterm/docs/src/features/code/mermaid.md

 ```
 ~~~

-**This requires having [mermaid-cli](https://github.com/mermaid-js/mermaid-cli) installed**.

-Note that because the mermaid CLI will spin up a browser under the hood, this may not work in all environments and can also be a bit slow (e.g. ~2 seconds to generate every image).
+Mermaid diagrams are rendered in-process via the [merman](https://github.com/Latias94/merman) Rust library.
+No external `mmdc` / mermaid-cli installation or browser is required.

 Mermaid graphs are rendered asynchronously by a number of threads that can be configured in the [configuration file](../../configuration/settings.md#snippet-rendering-threads).
 This configuration value currently defaults to 2.

 The size of the rendered image can be configured by changing:
 * The `mermaid.scale` [configuration parameter](../../configuration/settings.md#mermaid-scaling).